TacticsMore Basic Tactics

 Abort.

 ... then we are stuck at this point because the context does not contain enough information to prove the goal!
 The problem is that the substitution performed by destruct is quite brutal -- in this case, it throws away every occurrence of n =?
-3, but we need to keep some memory of this expression and how it was destructed, because we need to be able to reason that, since n =?
+3, but we need to keep some memory of this expression and how it was destructed, because we need to be able to reason that, since we are assuming n =?
 3 = true in this branch of the case analysis, it must be that n = 3, from which it follows that n is odd.

 What we want here is to substitute away all existing occurrences of n =?
 3, but at the same time add an equation to the context that records which case we are in.
 This is precisely what the eqn: qualifier does.